10yung/greeter_lib/readme.md

 * **jQuery like coding pattern and jQuery way to use**

    In this Greetr Lib, I imitate jQuery so that I can use jQuery way ``g.greet().setLang('es').greet(true)`` and chain all methods together.
-I also use Greetr.init to initialize object with default variables and ``return new Greetr.init(var, var, var)`` so that I don't have to new an object everytime I use my Lib function.
+I also use Greetr.init to initialize object with default variables and I ``return new Greetr.init(var, var, var)`` when I call my object so that I don't always have to new object everytime I use my Lib function.

+* **Prototype Chain**

+   I add all my methods(function) to my Greetr Prototype, so as to reduce memory use (this is one of prototype advantages).
+I also point Greetr.init prototype to Greetr prototype so that I can use default variables in all my Greetr prototype object.